davidamebley/laravel-bookmark-manager-backend/README.md

 # Bookmark-Manager Backend Application (with Laravel)

 ## Description
-This is a backend for a bookmark management system that exposes a set of REST APIs for the following endpoints:
+This is the backend for a bookmark management system that exposes a set of REST APIs for the following endpoints:

 - GET /api/v1/bookmarks: Get a list of bookmarks
 - GET /api/v1/bookmarks/folders/:id: Get a list of bookmarks for a folder